 - First Four Seasons Assignment: Current

 - Erna’s Elderberry House, Oakhurst, California; Restaurant Serenade, Chatham, New Jersey; Liquorama Wine Cellars, Hyde Park, New York; Grapevine Wines & Spirits, Little Rock, Arkansas

 - Bachelor of Science, International Trade and Finance, Louisiana State University; Culinary degree, Culinary Institute of America; Diploma, Wine and Spirits Education Trust; Certified Wine Educator, Society of Wine Educators; Certified Tea Specialist, Specialty Tea Institute; Certified Sake Professional, Sake Educational Council

-Raised by an evangelical minister in small-town Louisiana, Tidwell fell hard for cooking and earned a degree from the Culinary Institute of America, from which he graduated with honours.
-After dividing time between wine shops and the kitchen, Tidwell decided that wine held the most appeal.
+Raised by an evangelical minister in small-town Louisiana, Tidwell fell hard for cooking at a young age and earned a degree from the Culinary Institute of America, from which he graduated with honours.
+After dividing time between wine shops and the kitchen, he decided that wine held the most appeal.

-He has pursued his profession to the fullest, with particular focus on education and enhancing the talents of sommeliers within Four Seasons and elsewhere through his involvement with the Court of Master Sommeliers.
-“As the popularity of wine continues to grow, it is important for sommeliers to grow with it and distinguish themselves with their knowledge and abilities.”
+Tidwell has pursued his profession to the fullest, with particular focus on education and enhancing the talents of sommeliers within Four Seasons and elsewhere through his involvement with the Court of Master Sommeliers.
+“As the popularity of wine continues to grow, it is important for sommeliers to grow with it and distinguish themselves with their knowledge and abilities,” he says.